This page contains affiliate links, which means we may receive compensation if you complete a form.

 Start a personal loan request here.
-If approved, you can use the funding to pay the bills from any healthcare provider – regardless of their affiliation with patient finance companies.
+(Affiliate Link) If approved, you can use the funding to pay the bills from any healthcare provider – regardless of their affiliation with patient finance companies.

 - Emergency medical expenses not reimbursed by insurance such as deductibles, copayments, coinsurance, and balance bills from out-of-network providers

 - Cosmetic procedures typically not covered by insurance such as LASIK, breast enhancement, weight loss surgery, and others

 - Durable medical equipment such as wheelchairs, scooters, beds, lifts, walkers, bath accessories, and other items that improve the quality of life at home

 Taking out an unsecured personal loan to pay medical bills presents special challenges for people with bad credit.
 Adverse payment history appearing on your consumer report translates into a low FICO score.
 Poor scores tell lenders that you have a high risk of future delinquency and default.